-Kelsey, aka @valaripradiks on Twitter, found the script with her amazing Google sleuthing skills.
+Kelsey, once known as @valaripradiks on Twitter (but now her account is gone), found the script with her amazing Google sleuthing skills.
 On Reddit, she explains that the script is from January 2013 and she found it because she loves looking for scripts and seeing how shows change from the beginning ideas to what ends up on TV.

 Jason Rothenberg has confirmed the script is authentic.

 There are some pretty HUGE differences between what we actually got and what was in the original script.

 In the original script, Raven was 35 (!!!).
 She also just happened to be Finn’s MOTHER.

 It’s Raven, Finn’s mother as it turns out… Despite Raven’s strong facade, the wounded mother in Abby senses a kindred spirit.